Marcus-Son/Auto-ML-Service-Using-Open-Source/README.md

-# User-Friendly AutoML Program for Everyone
+# 🚀 User-Friendly AutoML Program for Everyone

-## 1. Overview
+## 1. 🌟 Overview

-This project is an **all-in-one AutoML platform designed for everyone—from beginners to professional data scientists**.
+This project is an **all-in-one AutoML platform** designed for everyone—from beginners to professional data scientists.
 By simply uploading tabular data (CSV, Excel, etc.) through a web interface,
-the platform automatically detects the task type (Regression / Classification / Time Series),
+the platform automatically detects the task type (**Regression / Classification / Time Series**),
-performs EDA (Exploratory Data Analysis), preprocessing, feature engineering, model selection and tuning, evaluation, and XAI-based interpretation—
+performs **EDA**, preprocessing, feature engineering, model selection/tuning, evaluation, and XAI-based interpretation—
-**all in a single click, without any coding required**.
+**all in a single click, without any coding required.**

-- **Fully Automated:** End-to-end pipeline from preprocessing to modeling and reporting, triggered by data upload
+- ✅ **Fully Automated:** End-to-end pipeline from preprocessing to modeling and reporting, triggered by data upload
-- **User-Friendly:** Intuitive web UI built with Streamlit
+- ✅ **User-Friendly:** Intuitive web UI built with Streamlit
-- **Production-Grade Quality:** Diverse models and algorithms, advanced preprocessing, built-in XAI (explainable AI) support
+- ✅ **Production-Grade Quality:** Diverse models and algorithms, advanced preprocessing, built-in XAI (explainable AI) support
-- **Versatility:** Supports classification, regression, and time series forecasting
+- ✅ **Versatility:** Supports classification, regression, and time series forecasting
-- **Portfolio & Industry Ready:** Ideal for data science internship/job portfolios in the U.S., and practical for real-world business applications
+- ✅ **Portfolio & Industry Ready:** Ideal for data science internship/job portfolios in the U.S., and practical for real-world business applications

 ---

-## 2. Key Features
+## 2. ✨ Key Features

 - **Fully Automated Machine Learning Pipeline**
   End-to-end automation: just upload your data and receive automatic exploratory data analysis (EDA), preprocessing, feature engineering, model selection and hyperparameter tuning, evaluation, and report generation.